mzakharo/esp32_csi_human_presence/README.md

 CSI (Channel State Information) is extracted from the ACKs and resulting data stream is fed to a presence detection algorithm

-Optionally, python `csi_data_parse_read.py -p PORT` can be used to visualize CSI data realtime
+Optionally, python `csi_data_parse_read.py -p PORT` can be used to visualize CSI data realtime from native project.

-ESP32-S3 and ESP32-C6 were tested

 ### Building with ESPHome